Why it matters:

 Importantly this means that they are also allowed on prescription, despite not currently being licensed as a medicine, and having been removed from the drug tariff as the evidence does not support them meeting the threshold for Part XV of the Drug Tariff.

-Description: Cost of VSL#3 and Vivomixx per 1000 patients
+Description: Cost of non-ACBS probiotics per 1000 patients